Editorial Review

 Peptides for Testosterone vs. TRT: A Mechanistic Comparison

-Reversibility: HPG axis suppression from TRT can persist for months to years after discontinuation — a 2021 study in Fertility and Sterility found that 33% of men required more than 12 months to recover baseline testosterone after stopping TRT.
-Peptide-based interventions are generally fully reversible within days to weeks of discontinuation.
-For comparison of peptides with other performance compounds, see our SARMs vs. peptides analysis.
+Reversibility: HPG axis suppression from TRT can last months to years after stopping.
+A 2021 study in Fertility and Sterility found that 33% of men needed more than 12 months to recover baseline testosterone after stopping TRT.

 Get Peptide Research Updates